-93. High-level Committee on Management members did not undertake any discussion on items under "other business".
-The Chairs explained that the Committee would note all of them as per respective summary sheets, in its session report.
-The CEB secretariat would collect any comments, via e-mail, after the session, prior to finalization of the report.
+105. HLCM members did not undertake any discussion on items under "other business".
+The HLCM Chairs explained that the Committee would note all of them as per respective summary sheets, in its Session report.
+The CEB Secretariat would collect any comments, via e-mail, after the session, prior to finalization of the report.

-A. Update on the launch of the High-level Committee on Management strategic group on "duty of care"
+A. Update on the launch of the HLCM Strategic Group on "duty of care"